 - What effect would the project have on other taxing entities?

-- How many jobs will be brought to Rowlett?
+- How many jobs would be brought to Rowlett?

-- What types of jobs will be created?
+- What types of jobs would be created?

-- What will be the total annual payroll
+- What would be the total annual payroll?

 III.
 VALUE INCENTIVES